Seaniboy2009/Project4-React/README.md

     - The API is hosted https://project-5-api.herokuapp.com and was built using Django rest
 ## 8.Testing:
 - Agile
  - Agile development of implementing small code blocks and then refactoring the code for better readability
-    - Agile lifecycle for removing not needed functions and adding extra, updating the React app and the backend with any changes
+ - Agile lifecycle for removing not needed functions and adding extra, updating the React app and the back end with any changes

 - Code validation
     - CSS validation [CSS](https://jigsaw.w3.org/css-validator/validator)